David Puckett Missing: 6-Year-Old Boy Vanishes On New Year’s Eve, Not Dressed For Cold Winter Weather

 During a news conference held the Aurora Police Department, police noted it appears David left his home on his own, as they have yet to find evidence of an abduction.
 At this time, according to Aurora’s Chief of Police Nick Metz, David’s disappearance does not qualify for the issuance of an Amber Alert, explaining such alerts are only issued when it is believed a minor child has been abducted.

-Nevertheless, Metz said three reverse 911 calls to alert around 27,000 Aurora residents has been issued.
+Nevertheless, Metz said three reverse 911 calls to alert around 27,000 Aurora residents have been issued.

 Police search for Aurora boy, 6, who went missing #NewYearsEver.
 David Puckett was not dressed for cold weather: https://t.co/qyZHhQpJMS pic.twitter.com/8eA3rkdhsf